1300 088 065

 • An existing house, townhouse or apartment

-• A vacant land together with a separate contract to build a home
+• Vacant land with a separate contract to build a home

 • An off-the-plan apartment or townhouse

-If you are buying a land and house package – you will need to start building within 12 months and finish within 24 months of the settlement date of your loan.
+• House-and-land: start building within 12 months and finish within 24 months of the loan settlement.

-• Your Medicare number (including your position on the card);
+• Medicare number (including your position on the card)

 Home Loan Process Mortgage Broker Brisbane